Garden Birds: Blue Tit - Original Hand Embroidery

-Original hand embroidery of a Goldfinch from the Garden Bird collection.
-This beautifully detailed little bird sat upon a large needle took approximately 25 hours to embroider using a combination of two techniques called silk shading and stumpwork.
+Original hand embroidery of a Blue Tit from the Garden Bird collection.
+This beautifully detailed little bird sat upon a large needle took approximately 20 hours to embroider using a combination of two techniques called silk shading and stumpwork.

 Stumpwork, also known as raised work embroidery, was used to create the three-dimensional quality of this design such as the thread wrapped wired feet along with the padding underneath the body of the bird.

 The embroidery has been stitched directly onto a background of 14 count ivory aida fabric and is displayed within a 4 inch ring frame.

 This piece is mounted on card covered in 'dark olive' cotton fabric and is elegently framed in a plain wooden box frame, ready for display.
 The frame measures 20cmx20cm.